srfrnk/crd-api-doc-gen/README.md

 ## API Info file

 To customize api info you can specify an api-info file.
-This file must be in `yaml`/`json` format at have the following structure:
+This file must be in `yaml`/`json` format and have the following structure:

 ```yaml
 api-info: